 - Section 24B deduction of up to Rs 2 lakh per year applies to the home loan interest on the Bengaluru flat.

-Both claims are legitimate as long as you are genuinely paying rent in the work city and making actual loan repayments on the property you own elsewhere.
-Maintain the loan statement, property ownership documents, and Mumbai rent receipts as supporting evidence.
+Both claims hold up as long as you're genuinely paying rent in the work city and making actual loan repayments on the property you own elsewhere.
+Keep the loan statement, property ownership documents, and Mumbai rent receipts on hand as supporting evidence.

 Common Mistakes to Avoid

 Using gross salary instead of basic.
-The 50%/40% and 10% calculations use only basic salary (plus DA if applicable).
-Using your gross salary or CTC inflates the exemption incorrectly and will cause a mismatch when the tax department cross-checks your Form 16.
+The 50%/40% and 10% calculations run on basic salary alone (plus DA if applicable).
+Feeding in your gross salary or CTC inflates the exemption incorrectly and causes a mismatch when the tax department cross-checks your Form 16.

-No rent receipts.
-Even if your employer has reflected the exemption, the Income Tax Department can ask for proof during scrutiny.
+Skipping rent receipts.
+Even when your employer has already reflected the exemption, the Income Tax Department can ask for proof during scrutiny.
 Keep signed receipts with the landlord's name, address, rent period, and amount for at least six years.

-Not collecting landlord PAN when rent crosses Rs 8,333/month.
+Not collecting landlord PAN once rent crosses Rs 8,333/month.
 This is the most common compliance gap.
-Collect the PAN at the start of the tenancy, not at year-end.
+Collect the PAN when the tenancy starts, not at year-end when it's harder to chase down.

-Claiming HRA when on the new regime.
-If you switched to the new regime in the current financial year, do not attempt to claim HRA — it is not available and will be rejected during processing.
+Claiming HRA under the new regime.
+If you switched to the new regime this financial year, don't attempt to claim HRA.
+It isn't available and will get rejected during processing.

 Paying rent in cash above Rs 8,333/month.
-Cash payments above this threshold have no audit trail and are difficult to substantiate.
-Always pay by bank transfer, UPI, or cheque.
+Cash payments past this threshold leave no audit trail and are hard to substantiate.
+Pay by bank transfer, UPI, or cheque instead.

 Key Terms

-- Old Tax Regime: The pre-2020 income tax structure with higher slab rates but allowing deductions like HRA, 80C, and 80D; must be actively opted into from financial year 2023-24 onwards.
+- Old Tax Regime: The pre-2020 income tax structure with higher slab rates but allowing deductions like HRA, 80C, and 80D, which must be actively opted into from financial year 2023-24 onwards.